 - Drilldown follow up questions are key to good behavioural interviews.
 Get candidates to elaborate their answers to push beyond ‘rehearsed’ responses.
 “Tell me more about X.” or “Can you explain what you meant by you did Y?”

 - How they answer can give you cues into their ability to process and deliver information.
 Does their answer follow a logical flow?
 Are they able to present their answer in a concise manner?

 As Bock explains, you’re getting two kinds of information when you get someone to speak to their own experience, “One is you get to see how they actually interacted in a real-world situation, and the valuable “meta” information you get about the candidate is a sense of what they consider to be difficult.”

 We use behavioural questions religiously here at The Headhunters.
 They’re a great way to probe into any areas of doubt you may have about a candidate.
 We even provide clients with a customized list of suggested questions based on a candidate’s Workstyle and Performance Profile (WPP).
-If you’re interested in using the WPP as part of your hiring process, email firstname.lastname@example.org or contact your local Headhunters office.
+Contact us if you’re interested in using the WPP as part of your hiring process.